Refer a Friend

 Handmade gifts are often much more that the item being given.
 They’re a demonstration of time, effort and thoughtfulness; anyone can go out and buy a pair of socks for you, but how many people will spend the time to knit you a pair?
-Even something as simple as a hand-painted card can hold a surprising amount of sentimental value.
+Something as simple as a hand-painted card can hold a surprising amount of sentimental value.
+You can even make preserved foods such as jarred fetta.
+Who doesn’t love marinated feta, personalised with their favourite spices?
+We love OzHarvest's how to save feta video.

 Best of all, it’s almost always cheaper to DIY.
 Start making presents yourself, and before you know it, you’ll be filling up both hearts and piggy banks.